KanielDatz/UnWEn-nnUNet/readme.md

 they 1) are not useful for segmentation problems that deviate from the standard setting (see above mentioned datasets), 2) would typically only support 2D architectures and 3) conflict with our core design principle of carefully adapting the network topology for each dataset (if the topology is changed one can no longer transfer pretrained weights!)

-## What happened to the old nnU-Net?
-The core of the old nnU-Net was hacked together in a short time period while participating in the Medical Segmentation Decathlon challenge in 2018.
-Consequently, code structure and quality were not the best.
-Many features were added later on and didn't quite fit into the nnU-Net design principles.
-Overall quite messy, really.
-And annoying to work with.

-nnU-Net V2 is a complete overhaul.
-The "delete everything and start again" kind.
-So everything is better (in the author's opinion haha).
-While the segmentation performance [remains the same](https://docs.google.com/spreadsheets/d/13gqjIKEMPFPyMMMwA1EML57IyoBjfC3-QCTn4zRN_Mg/edit?usp=sharing), a lot of cool stuff has been added.
-It is now also much easier to use it as a development framework and to manually fine-tune its configuration to new datasets.
-A big driver for the reimplementation was also the emergence of [Helmholtz Imaging](http://helmholtz-imaging.de), prompting us to extend nnU-Net to more image formats and domains.
-Take a look [here](documentation/changelog.md) for some highlights.

 # Acknowledgements
 <img src="documentation/assets/HI_Logo.png" height="100px" />